iPhonz/particle-system/README.md

 # Interactive Particle System

 A visually engaging particle system that follows the mouse cursor with adjustable controls, built using HTML5 Canvas and JavaScript.
+The system features a stylish red background image with a person in a modern chair.

 ## Live Demo